Planetary scientists sharing ideas and discoveries.

 5. Full URL.

-6. Date you accessed the online source, written in parentheses.
+6. Date you accessed the online source, written in parentheses, if needed.

 Here is an example: